 Developer Guide

 The Developer Guide is the technical reference for extending, embedding, and integrating Eventonomy.
-Every page is written for developers - if you are configuring events from wp-admin, start with the Getting Started and Admin Settings sections instead.
+Every page is written for developers, so if you are configuring events from wp-admin, start with the Getting Started and Admin Settings sections instead.

 Authoritative source files: